 During practice, think about what you’re doing.
 Use the practice to get your body and mind working together.

-- Think of practice as a chance to identify what you should do in a certain situation, and then do it repeatedly.
+- Think of practice as a chance to identify what you should do in a particular situation and then do it repeatedly.

 This type of practice allows you to identify the right decision and then practice doing it until it becomes second nature.
 Then, during a game, you can make the right decision without thinking.